riceissa/issarice.com/wiki/how to wake up at a reasonable hour.md

 created: 2023-03-28
 date: 2023-10-01
 ---
+**NOTE: this page is wrong. it describes a method that kinda sorta worked for me but was swimming against the current so i kept failing nonetheless. fixing my lighting effortlessly fixed my sleep schedule in 1--3 days depending on which parts you look at. i hope to write about the new method soon.**

 My [[sleep schedule]] has often been quite bad.
 Here's a method I've been using in March 2023 that has been working quite well for me.